mit-pdos/sigmaos/cpython3.11/Doc/library/ssl.rst

 Socket creation
 ^^^^^^^^^^^^^^^

-Instances of :class:`SSLSocket` must be created using the :meth:`SSLContext.wrap_socket` method.
-The helper function :func:`create_default_context` returns a new context with secure default settings.
+Since Python 3.2 and 2.7.9, it is recommended to use the :meth:`SSLContext.wrap_socket` of an :class:`SSLContext` instance to wrap sockets as :class:`SSLSocket` objects.
+The helper functions :func:`create_default_context` returns a new context with secure default settings.
+The old :func:`wrap_socket` function is deprecated since it is both inefficient and has no support for server name indication (SNI) and hostname matching.

 Client socket example with default context and IPv4/IPv6 dual stack::